sambuccid/hulipaa/stories/6_results_all_words_all_files.md

 When I search for the word
 And I click on a result of a page that can't be found(404) I want to still be able to access all other results without running the search again

-TODO in UI:
-do not rely on results having always at least one object investigate problem with "this" word